Skip to main content

 • Due date - Task deadline

-• Time estimate (time_needed) - Expected duration in minutes
+• Time estimate - Expected duration (shown in hours/minutes)

-• Total duration (total_duration) - Actual time spent from completed linked events
+• Total duration - Actual time spent from completed linked events

 • Overdue indicator - Shows “Overdue by X days” when past due date